BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/_final/Consolidated_GLs_CBs_ET_EN.pdf.md

 <image>
-![A concise summary of Guideline 1, which mandates the consistent application of principles for determining contract boundaries in all insurance and reinsurance contracts over time.
+A concise summary of Guideline 1, which mandates the consistent application of principles for determining contract boundaries in all insurance and reinsurance contracts over time.

-#### Guideline 1 - Consistent application of the principles
-Insurance and reinsurance undertakings should ensure that the principles for determining contract boundaries are consistently applied to all insurance and reinsurance contracts, in particular over time.](#)
+**Guideline 1 - Consistent application of the principles** Insurance and reinsurance undertakings should ensure that the principles for determining contract boundaries are consistently applied to all insurance and reinsurance contracts, in particular over time.
 </image>

 --- Page 4 ---
 <image>
-![A concise summary of Guideline 2, which defines the concept of a "unilateral right" for insurance and reinsurance undertakings.
+A concise summary of Guideline 2, which defines the concept of a "unilateral right" for insurance and reinsurance undertakings.
 This guideline outlines the conditions under which the right to terminate, reject, or amend premiums and benefits in a contract is considered unilateral, meaning it cannot be restricted by the policyholder or third parties.
 It provides specific clarifications regarding external assessments, reputational risk, national laws, and dependency on policyholder decisions or claim events.

-#### Guideline 2 - Unilateral right
+**Guideline 2 - Unilateral right**

 Insurance and reinsurance undertakings should consider the right to terminate, reject, or amend premiums or benefits payable under an insurance or reinsurance contract as being unilateral when neither the policy holder nor any third party can restrict the exercise of that right.
 For the purpose of this guideline, third parties do not include supervisory authorities and governance bodies of insurance and reinsurance undertakings.